sohailc/pysweep2.0/README.md

 ### Methods
 * \_\_next\_\_
     * Description: A sweep object is an iterable, which means we can loop over a sweep object.
-Everytime \_\_next\_\_ is called, the sweep object shall return a dictionary in which the keys represent the independant parameter names and the values the new values of these parameters.
-Even though the constructor of the SweepObject class accepts one parameter sweep objects can be chained, which gives us a new sweep object which can set multiple parameters
+    * Returns: Dict, Everytime \_\_next\_\_ is called, the sweep object shall return a dictionary in which the keys represent the independent parameter names and the values the new values of these parameters.

 * at_start
     * Description: Give a function to be executed at the start of a sweep